Effects of elder abuse

 Social isolation is a big risk factor for elder abuse.
 Social connections are important for our mental health, safety and overall wellbeing.
 Older people face many barriers to staying connected, which many of us take for granted — for example, retiring from the workforce, loss of friends and family or even a driver’s licence.
 We need to continue to ask ourselves, “if I was really in trouble who could I tell?”

-If you could only think of a few (or less) you might need to think about trying to proactively form some new social connections.
+If you can only think of a few people (or no-one at all) you might need to think about trying to proactively form some new social connections.
 Friends help keep an eye on each other.

 Supporting primary carers

 Many people acting as a primary carer underestimate the possibility that they might experience carer stress over time.
 It is not uncommon for an older person’s care needs to increase and the role to become more demanding.
 Having others regularly check in with primary carers is important.
-Where possible, sharing the caregiving duties, emotional support and/or financial support can greatly lower the stress of caring for an older family member.
+Where possible, share the caregiving duties.
+Offering emotional and/or financial support can greatly lower the stress of caring for an older family member.
 It can also increase the number of people keeping an eye on things.